GigMate/our_repository/GIGMATE_COMPLETE_BUSINESS_PLAN_V3.md

 ### The Vision

-GigMate is the complete operating system for live music: **booking, messaging, ticketing, merchandise fulfillment, payments, and legal compliance—all in one platform**.
+GigMate is the complete operating system for live music: **booking, messaging, ticketing, merchandise fulfillment, payments, and legal compliance--all in one platform**.
 We handle everything from artist discovery to event-day merchandise delivery.

 ### What Makes Us Different

 **We Handle Everything:**
-- ✅ Booking and contracts
+-  Booking and contracts
-- ✅ Leveraged advertising and promotion
+-  Leveraged advertising and promotion
-- ✅ Premium fan messaging ($0.99-9.99/month)
+-  Premium fan messaging ($0.99-9.99/month)
-- ✅ Merchandise vendor marketplace
+-  Merchandise vendor marketplace
-- ✅ Dropship fulfillment (day-before & overnight)
+-  Dropship fulfillment (day-before & overnight)
-- ✅ Payments and receipts
+-  Payments and receipts
-- ✅ Legal consent and compliance
+-  Legal consent and compliance

 **No other platform does all of this.**